 The Decameron Project is once again partnering with The Center for Fiction for a National Teen Storyteller Contest.
-Young writers, ages 13-18, are encouraged to submit your best work on the theme of Criminal Justice for a chance to win up to $100 for our bookstore, and online publication.
+Young writers, ages 13-18, are encouraged to submit your best work on the theme of Criminal and Social Justice for a chance to win up to $100 for our bookstore, and online publication.
 This contest is part of our NEA Big Read in celebration of Ernest J. Gaines’ classic novel A Lesson Before Dying.
-We invite entries to respond to the themes of the criminal justice system in the novel or to interpret the subject more broadly.
+We invite entries to respond broadly to the themes of social justice and the criminal justice system.
 The stories should be between 300-1000 words.

 The three winning stories will be published on The Center for Fiction and The Decameron Project’s websites.